Zombia: Distribution

 Zombia antillarum is endemic to the island of Hispaniola.
 In northern Haiti, it grows along the tributaries of the Trois Rivières between Gros-Morne and Port-de-Paix, while in the south, it is found along the eastern edge of the Massif de la Hotte, between Miragoâne, Fond-des-Nègres and Fond-des-Blancs.
 The species also occurs in northwestern parts of the Dominican Republic, between Dajabón, Jarabacoa, the Sierra de Yamasá, Puerto Plata and Gaspar Hernández.
 It grows in dry, hilly regions at low elevation, usually on slopes and ridges, but is generally absent from valley bottoms.
 In the Dominican Republic, it is found from sea level up to 450 m above sea level.
 Zombia antillarum is associated with serpentine soils, but is also found on calcareous soils.
 In Haiti, Z. antillarum grows in association with a variety of other palms, including Coccothrinax argentea, Bactris plumeriana, Roystonea borinquena, Sabal causiarum and S. domingensis.
 In the Dominican Republic, it grows in association with Pinus occidentalis, Calyptronoma rivalis, R. borinquena, S. domingensis, Copernicia berteroana and C. argentea.

 Conservation status

 Although listed as "not threatened" in the 2006 IUCN Red List, a 2007 review of the status of West Indian palms classified Zombia antillarum as vulnerable, based on a projected loss of 10% of the population over the next century.
 In Haiti especially, the species is threatened by habitat destruction when land is cleared for agriculture.
 Seedlings can also be destroyed when browsed by livestock.
-The 2016 Dominican Republic Vascular Plant Red List considered Z. antillarum to be Critically Endangered in the coutry using the IUCN Red List's ranking system.
+The 2016 Dominican Republic Vascular Plant Red List considered Z. antillarum to be Critically Endangered in the country using the IUCN Red List's ranking system.